AntibodyEngineers/2023-immune-profiling/README.md

 ### Software
 Core software tools and languages include:
 - [igBLAST](https://ncbi.github.io/igblast/) allows users to view the matches to the germline V, D, J and C genes, details at rearrangement junctions, the delineation of IG V domain framework regions and complementarity determining regions.
 The package contains the core igblastn and igblastp programs, plus scripts for formating [databases](#reference-data), and other required operational data.
-- [fastp](https://github.com/OpenGene/fastp) used for quality triming and merging raw next generation DNA sequencing data (NGS, Illumina fastq format).
+- [fastp](https://github.com/OpenGene/fastp) used for adapter and quality triming, and merging raw next generation DNA sequencing data (NGS, Illumina fastq format).
-- Jupyter notebooks provided web-enabled access to data.
+- Jupyter Notebooks (Lab), via [Jupyter Hub](https://jupyterhub.readthedocs.io/en/stable/) provided web-enabled access to data.
 Team members had their own notebook runinng in Conda virtual envioment.
-- Python scripts, and libraries (packages), run in Jupyter notebooks, were convert IgBLAST output data into tables for exploring immune receptor diversity.
+- Python scripts, and libraries (packages), run in Jupyter notebooks, are used to run igblastn and convert output data into tables for exploring immune receptor diversity.
+[Pandas](https://pandas.pydata.org) is to structure and query large tables and pass data to different statistics, visualization, and ML packages.

 ### Datasets
 - Reference data